First identify the opportunity in front of you!

 Situation 2: I work for someone else and want to start my own business.

 If you’re looking to build your own house call business, first identify why the house call model is appealing for you.
-Typically health and wellness providers in this situation are craving more autonomy, more time with their clients, and, most importantly, a way to start a business without taking on a large debt.
+Typically health and wellness providers in this situation are craving more autonomy in how they business, more time with their clients, and, most importantly, a way to start a business without taking on a large debt.
 Knowing your motivation will fuel you to make the transition into business ownership.

 Marketing done right with house calls gives you a huge advantage in business.
 Your ability to stand out with house calls sparks your ideal client’s interest, and sets your word of mouth advertising on fire.